Tathagata20/Speech_Emotion_Detection/README.md

 Prediction – Classifying new speech samples into respective emotions.

+Did these processses with predefined models like VGG19,VGG16,InceptionV3,Resnet50 and compared the results with our proposed model.

 ## Key Insights
 Speech signals can be effectively classified into emotions using histograms.